Student Bank Accounts

 In the FlexGraduate account, your 0% overdraft tapers off over three years (£2,500 one year after graduation; £1,750 after two years and £1,000 after three years), but other graduate accounts may beat it.

 The Santander 123* student account gives full-time students and apprentices a four-year 16-25 Railcard (worth £90ish), which gets you a third off rail travel, and a guaranteed £1,500 overdraft in years one to three – as long as you pay in £500/term and register for online banking.
-What's more, unlike the accounts above, you don't need to be at the beginning of your course to open it.
-If you're in credit, you'll also get up to 3% interest on up to £2,000.
+Plus, if you're in credit, you'll also get up to 3% interest on up to £2,000, though this is dropping to 1% from 7 July.

 0% overdraft: Years 1-3: £1,500.
 Year 4: £1,800.
 Year 5: £2,000